-A irea A - - Natu re of the Learner and Learning Problems 3 hrs
+Area A - Natur e of the Learner and Learning Problems

 PSYC 5509 Introduction to Behavior Modification

 PSYC 5515 Educational Psychology

 PSYC 5520 Developmental Psychology

 PSYC 5530 Adolescent Psychology

 PSYC 5550 Theories of Learning

 PSYC 5555 Conditions of Learning

 EDAS 5580 School Discipline Problems

-A rea B - Progi rams and Problems of the School 3 hrs
+Area B - Progr ams and Problems of the School

 EDAS 5580 School Discipline Problems

 ECEC 5527 Science for Young Children

 ECEC 5535 Reading in Early Childhood Education

 ECEC 5518 Issues in Early Childhood Education

 CRMJ 6670 Rehabilitation and Treatment

 HPED 5579 Sex Education

 HPED 5580 Drug Education

 MATH 5202 Technology - Oriented Mathematics

 SSCI 5583 Social Studies for Global Understanding (Middle Grades)

 SPED 5545 Educational Assessment of Exceptional Children

 SPED 5547 Behavioral Management of Exceptional Children

 SPED 5563 Issues in Special Education

-A rea C - Educa ational Leadership 21 hrs
+Area C - Educa ational Leadership

 EDAS 5501 Introduction to Organizational Leadership

-EDAS 5510 The Urban Environment and Educational Administration

-EDAS 5515 Curriculum and Instruction for Educational Leadership

-EDAS 5521 Directed Studies in Educational Leadership

-EDAS 5526 Theories of Educational Administration

-EDAS 5533 Legal Aspects of Education
+- EDAS 5510 The Urban Environment and Educational Administration - EDAS 5515 Curriculum and Instruction for Educational Leadership - EDAS 5521 Directed Studies in Educational Leadership - EDAS 5526 Theories of Educational Administration - EDAS 5533 Legal Aspects of Education - EDAS 5541 Educational Supervision

-Educational Supervision

 EDAS 5565 The Principal

 EDAS 5568 Field Experiences in Educational Administration

 EDAS 5570 School Business Management

 EDAS 5573 School Personnel Administration

 EDAS 5578 Review of Literature in School Supervision

-Area D - Resea arch 6 hrs
+Area D - Resea arch

+FDUC FF00 Educational Contation

 EDUC 5500 Educational Statistics

 EDUC 5501 Educational Research

-Area E - Electi ves 3 hrs
+Area E - Electives

-An ele admission Ree ective is ar and that quired Cou by graduate level course with a grade of "B" or better that is no older than six years, that was taken after graduate wasn't taken for undergraduate credit.
+An elective is any graduate level course with a grade of "B" or better that is no older than six years, that was taken after graduate admission and that wasn't taken for undergraduate credit.
 The graduate program advisor must approve electives.

+Required Course

-or EDUC 5501
+Prerequisite for EDUC 5501

-Iotal Hours Req uired

-COUI RSE D ESCRIPTIONS

-This c mplemer ourse cons Itroduction to Organizational Leadership
+This course considers the application of generic leadership theory and skills to educational agencies.
+Planning, goal setting and implementing, monitoring, problem solving, organizational development and change, interpersonal and group relations and school climate are considered.

-This c ourse is de 16 Urban Environment and Educational Administration 3 (3-0) signed to study living conditions of children in diverse urban communities and the problems of teachers, children, ding a supportive learning environment.
+This course is designed to study living conditions of children in diverse urban communities and the problems of teachers, children, and parents in providing a supportive learning environment.

-Trends in curricu udes a stu urriculum and Instruction for Educational Leadership

-E

-in

-E

-ar

-tio

-court cases.

-sion.
+Trends in curriculum design with emphasis on the newer media and ways and methods of implementing innovations in instruction.
+Includes a study of principles, procedures and components of curriculum development, interpretation of test scores, use of assessment data and program evaluation (EDUC 5540 may be substituted).

+An intensive study of selected issues, model, paradigms, theories and other readings in educational administration and supervision.
 Prerequisite: Consent of advisor.

-EDAS 5533-Legal Aspects of Education
+EDAS 5526- -Theories of Edu icational Administration

-A study of legal structure of public education rights and responsibilities of school personnel, rights of parents and students are related topics.
-Emphasis is on study, analysis of constitutional proscription/prescription, and practical application in Georgia of pertinent public schools with emphasis on organizing instruction is examined.